arungudelli/angularjswiki/content/en/fontawesome/fa-envelope-open-text.md

-## Animate Envelope Open Text icon with steps
+## Animate fa-envelope-open-text icon with steps
 While animating the font awesome icon,We can rotate fa-envelope-open-text icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-envelope-open-text icon with 8 step rotation, use fa-pulse icon along with fa-spin class.